ChrisGunning/Airtable-Notes/template.md

 ## IMPORTANT
 - When updating/creating the BOM, you must ALWAYS update the Estimating summary by checking off the "populate" checkbox.
 If this is not done, the estimating summary is not properly updated meaning that the interface, which displays all of the essential data, is incorrect.
+- Changing any of the databases will not have an negative effect on the rest of the template.
+However, if one decides to add a new space type, make sure that every neccessary field is filled before it is used.

 ## Changes
 This section highlights the difference between the Smartsheet database and the Airtable database.